liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **CreateAsync()**

-Create a new RecorderPlugin.
-This ensures the LiveAware Desktop Recorder is running.
+Create a new [RecorderPlugin](./liveawarelabs.recorderplugin.md).
+This ensures the Live Aware Desktop Recorder is running.
 This might take a while if it needs to launch the app.

 ```csharp
 public static Task<RecorderPlugin> CreateAsync()